 The 2008 Plan permits non-employee directors of the Company to defer receipt of any common stock of the Company that such non-employee directors may otherwise be entitled to receive at the end of the vesting period for any annual RSU award.
 Directors who elect to defer annual RSU vesting receive, on the scheduled RSU vesting date, a quantity of phantom stock units that is equal to the quantity of their deferred RSUs.
 Pursuant to the 2008 Plan, non-employee directors holding phantom stock units converted from annual RSU awards are entitled to exchange their phantom stock units for an equal number of shares of Company common stock after such non-employee director's separation from the Board.
 In this case, notional dividend reinvestment applies to the phantom stock units during the deferral period, so that, at the end of the deferral period, the director receives the shares of common stock originally granted as well as the cash value of all dividends paid and reinvested during the deferral period.
-Other than the timing of when shares of Company common stock may be received by non-employee directors, the deferral election provisions do not otherwise materially alter RSU awards granted to all directors, which continue to be administered and redeemed in accordance with the terms of the RSU awards and the related incentive plan.
-This deferral election may be made once per calendar year and is irrevocable for RSU awards granted while the director's election was in effect.
+Other than the timing of when shares of Company common stock may be received by non-employee directors, the deferral election provisions do not otherwise materially alter RSU awards granted to all directors, which continue to be administered and redeemed in accordance with the terms of the RSU awards granted to while the director's election was in effect.